tulip/oplogtoredis/README.md

 - `redis`: A Redis server.
 Connect to the CLI with `docker-compose exec redis redis-cli`.
 The `monitor` command in that CLI will show you everything being published.

+You can optionally also spin up 2 meteor app servers with `docker-compose -f docker-compose.yml -f docker-compose.meteor.yml`.
+These servers are running a simple todos app, using redis-oplog, and pointing at the same Mongo and Redis servers.
+Note that the first run will take a long time (5-10 minutes) while Meteor does initial downloads/builds; caching makes subsequent startups much, much faster.

+The additional `docker-compose.meteor.yml` file contains:

 - `meteor1` and `meteor2`: Two meteor servers, serving the app at `testapp/`.
   You can go to `localhost:9091` and `localhost:9092` to hit the two app